Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 The scope and limitations of your right to access and use the Unity Editor and Unity Runtime may depend on whether you are an Industry Customer and are as set forth in this Section 2.
 For clarity, the license grants in Sections 2.1 and 2.2 are primarily for creators creating first-party content (e.g., a game maker making their own games); if that’s not you, rather you’re a service provider, Platform, agency, reseller or otherwise, you may need a separate grant of rights from Unity and/or written authorization.
 Please reach out to your Unity salesperson for partnership opportunities.

+Unity may restrict your Unity Editor Rights to the Unity Editor versions available at https://unity.cn/releases, based on your location, residency, or principal place of business.

 2.1 Unity Editor

 Conditioned upon your compliance with these Software Terms and the Terms, and payment of all applicable fees, Unity grants you a non-exclusive, non-transferable right to install and execute the Unity Editor solely for internal use by the number of Authorized Users as set forth in your Offering Identification to develop your Projects during the applicable term (the “Unity Editor Rights”).

 You may not distribute (within the Unity Package Manager, on Unity Forums or otherwise) User Modifications to enable access to, or optimize for, a Platform that is not a Unity Supported Platform without a separate grant of rights from Unity.
-You may create such User Modifications for your individual/own Project(s) for use by you and your Authorized Users.
+You may create such User Modifications for your individual/own Project(s) for use by you and your Authorized Users, provided that neither you nor any of your Affiliates are the owner or controller of the Platform that is not a Unity Supported Platform that such User Modifications enable access to or optimize for.

-You may not make available all or any part of the Unity Editor or its functionality, nor process data using the Unity Editor, in each case to or for End Users, other than to your Authorized Users, through any cloud, hosting, application services provider, service bureau, software-as-a-service (SaaS) or any other technology or service or otherwise), without a separate grant of rights from Unity.
+You may not make available all or any part of the Unity Editor or its functionality, nor process data using the Unity Editor, in each case to or for End Users, other than to your Authorized Users, through any cloud, hosting, application services provider, service bureau, software-as-a-service (SaaS) or any other technology or service or otherwise, without a separate grant of rights from Unity.

 2.1.1 Unity Student Plan